khankamolk/ios101-prework/README.md

 Some **features** I'd like to include in this application:

 - Custom Recipe Cards: Users have the flexibility to design their own recipe cards, choosing from various layouts and uploading their personal photos.
-- Community: A page where users can browse creations from other users.
-Users can search for specific recipes or filter for recipes by tags, rating, or popularity.
+- Community: The application will feature a community page where users can browse creations from other users.
+Here, users can search for specific recipes or filter for recipes by tags, rating, or popularity.
 - Ingredient Inventory feature: Users can add, edit, and keep track of which ingredients they have available in their refrigerator or pantry.
-- Recipe Recommendation System: Based on the user's saved bookmarks and their current ingredient inventory, this application will suggest recipes users can cook up.
+- Recipe Recommendation System: Based on the user's saved bookmarks and their current ingredient inventory, *RecipeBook* will suggest recipes users can easily cook up.
-- Bookmark Feature: Users can browse recipes other users create and bookmark them for later use.
+- Bookmark Feature: Users can browse recipes other users create and bookmark them for later reference.
+- Privacy Settings: Users can also choose to enjoy this application by themselves or with friends.
+They can simply choose who can see their recipes by navigating to Privacy Settings and setting their page to Private or Friends only.

 ## Notes